RJ May: May opts to represent self

 On September 4, 2025, May was granted permission at a status hearing in federal court to represent himself, rather than rely on the services of a public defender.
-Self representation requires May to complete pretrial filings from his jail cell.
-May's request for hybrid counsel, allowed to sit at the table with him, was denied in favor of standby counsel, who sit behind him for trial proceedings.
+Self representation required May to complete pretrial filings from his jail cell.
+May's request for hybrid counsel allowed to sit at the table with him was denied in favor of standby counsel, who sit behind him for trial proceedings.

-May's public defenders, Jenny Smith and Jeremy Thompson, will serve in the limited standby role.
-Assistant US Attorney Scott Matthews noted that there are seven total warrants, one of which May is moving to suppress, causing him to seek self representation.
-Matthews, Assistant U.S. Attorney Dean Secor and Austin M. Berry, an attorney with the Child Exploitation and Obscenity Section of the United States Department of Justice Criminal Division are prosecutors in the case.
+May's public defenders, Jenny Smith and Jeremy Thompson, served in the limited standby role.
+Assistant US Attorney Scott Matthews noted that there were seven total warrants, one of which May moved to suppress, causing him to seek self representation.
+Matthews, Assistant U.S. Attorney Dean Secor and Austin M. Berry, an attorney with the Child Exploitation and Obscenity Section of the United States Department of Justice Criminal Division were prosecutors in the case.

-Motions and guilty plea
+Motions, guilty plea, sentencing and incarceration

 On September 10, 2025, May filed a motion to suppress evidence against him.
 On September 17, he filed for a change of venue due to "pre-trial publicity."

 On September 24, 2025, after arguing for the motions before US District Judge Cameron McGowan Currie, May approached prosecutors about a guilty plea.
 May met with prosecutors and agreed to plead guilty to five counts of distributing sexual abuse material involving children.
-He faces up to 20 years in prison on each charge, for a total of 100 possible years, and a fine of up to $250,000, as well as being required to register as a sex offender.
+He faced up to 20 years in prison on each charge, for a total of 100 possible years, and a fine of up to $250,000, as well as being required to register as a sex offender.
 Prosecutors agreed to drop the remaining five counts in the plea deal with May.
 Assistant US attorney Scott Matthews signed the plea deal on September 26, representing himself, US Attorney Bryan Stirling, Elliott B. Daniels and Austin M. Berry.
 A plea hearing was set for September 29.
 At that plea hearing, May pled guilty, admitting to distributing hundreds of child sexual abuse videos and images.
-His sentencing hearing is scheduled for January 14, 2026.
+His sentencing hearing was scheduled for January 14, 2026.

+On January 9, 2026, federal prosecutors filed a sentencing memo asking Judge Currie to order a 20 year prison sentence, lifetime supervision, and $73,000 in restitution.

+On January 14, 2026, at May's sentencing hearing, US District Judge Currie sentenced him to 17.5 years in federal prison, lifetime registration as a sex offender, and payment of $58,500 in restitution.
+Due to his status as a convicted felon, he lost his right to vote, and will never be able to hold elected office again.
+He will serve 20 years' of supervised release after completing his prison sentence.
+May is serving his sentence at Federal Correctional Institution, Loretto, a low to minimum security federal prison in Lewisburg, Pennsylvania.

+Appeal

+On January 27, 2026, May filed an appeal of his conviction, citing "ineffective counsel" regarding his public defense attorneys to the United States Court of Appeals for the Fourth Circuit Court.